D2-mods/The-Workshop-Kitpack/README.md

 	- Option 2: Base kits only
 	- Option 3: Misc items only (no kits or Hunter Badges)
 2. Misc item pack

+Extra patching:
-3. Component for subtledoctor's 5e casting mod
+- Component for subtledoctor's 5e casting mod (this component can be installed before or after 5e casting)
+- Update description for Medic Arts (use if Poison Weapon or Lay On Hands were revised after this mod was installed)

 --